michaeltasso92/tech-challenges/AI/docs/ARCHITECTURE.md

 ## Results snapshot
 - e5-small-v2: Aggregate ≈ R@1 0.320, MRR 0.507.
+  - Interpretation: top-1 neighbor is correct ~32% of the time; with R@10 ≈ 0.91 the correct neighbor is almost always in top‑10.
+MRR ≈ 0.51 implies the correct neighbor is typically ranked around position 2.
+  - Assessment: strong baseline for noisy, full‑dataset evaluation; meets practical usability and is suitable to present.
 - e5-base-v2 (initial GPU fine‑tune): Aggregate ≈ R@1 0.302, MRR 0.497 → undertrained; improve with longer training.
+- Left vs Right: asymmetry reflects layout patterns and training pair distributions; we aggregate by averaging both sides for a balanced KPI.
-Recommendation: present small model as current best; outline plan to surpass with base on GPU.
+Recommendation: present small model now; plan to surpass with base after 8–12 GPU epochs and tuned LR.

 ## Data enhancement opportunities
 - Add spatial signals: